opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

 }
 ```

--> **Note:** If token, AK/SK and password are set simultaneously, authentication will be done in the following order:
+-> If token, AK/SK and password are set simultaneously, authentication will be done in the following order:
-  Token, AKSK, and Password.
+  Token, AK/SK, and Password.

 ### Federated